yasskin/github-user/README.md

 Requirement & Objectives | Complete
 :------------- | :-------------: |
-*Requirement*: Create a website where the user can enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories. | --
+*Requirement*: Create a website where the user can enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories. | X
-*Objective*: The website works as expected. | -- *Objective*: Concatenation, minification, and running the browserify package on JavaScript. | -- *Objective*: Building and cleaning. | --
-*Objective*: Running the development server with live reloading. | -- *Objective*: Running JSHint. | --
+*Objective*: The website works as expected. | X *Objective*: Uses concatenation, minification, and runs the browserify package. | X *Objective*: Users gulp build and clean tasks. | X *Objective*: Runs the development server with live reloading. | X *Objective*: Runs JSHint. | --
-*Objective*: Automatically includies Bower dependencies as vendor.min.js and vendor.css. | --
+*Objective*: Automatically includes Bower dependencies as vendor.min.js and vendor.css. | --
-*Objective*: ollow all setup instructions, including storing my API key in the variable `exports.apiKey`. | -- *Objective*: the app includes at least 2 JavaScript files. | -- *Objective*: `exports` is used successfully in at least one JavaScript file. | -- *Objective*: dependencies are managed with npm and Bower. | -- *Objective*:  The app includes a gulp-based asset pipeline with a development server. | --
+*Objective*: READMe provides setup instructions, including storing an API key in the variable `exports.apiKey`. | X *Objective*: The app includes at least 2 JavaScript files. | X *Objective*: `exports` is used successfully in at least one JavaScript file. | X *Objective*: dependencies are managed with npm and Bower. | X *Objective*:  The app includes a gulp-based asset pipeline with a development server. | X

 * _Epicodus JavaScript Coursework is viewable at:_
 https://www.learnhowtoprogram.com/javascript